harshahanda214/planitassessment/README.md

 # planitassessment
-#Selenium Pyhton testing
+# Selenium Python testing

 This readme for how the input values(valid/invalid) are validated in the contact form and add items to the shopping cart and verify them.

-#Installation  requirements
+# Installation  requirements
 Below softwares are required to create and execute the test cases

 1.Download selenium